Snowflake-Labs/terraform-provider-snowflake/docs/index.md

 - `token_accessor` (Block List, Max: 1) (see [below for nested schema](#nestedblock--token_accessor))
 - `user` (String) Username.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.
 Required unless using `profile`.
 - `username` (String, Deprecated) Username for username+password authentication.
 Can also be sourced from the `SNOWFLAKE_USER` environment variable.
 Required unless using `profile`.
-- `validate_default_parameters` (Boolean) ValidateDefaultParameters disable the validation checks for Database, Schema, Warehouse and Role at the time a connection is established.
+- `validate_default_parameters` (Boolean) If true, disables the validation checks for Database, Schema, Warehouse and Role at the time a connection is established.
 Can also be sourced from the `SNOWFLAKE_VALIDATE_DEFAULT_PARAMETERS` environment variable.
 - `warehouse` (String) Specifies the virtual warehouse to use by default for queries, loading, etc. in the client session.
 Can also be sourced from the `SNOWFLAKE_WAREHOUSE` environment variable.

 <a id="nestedblock--token_accessor"></a>